alisaschink/nyt-react-search/README.md

 ## Props

 In React, Props are arbitrary inputs attached to each component.
 They are considered to be a way to pass data from parent component to child component.
-Components shouldn't ever modify its own props

 ## State